 Non-credit professional certificate programs are classified as part-time education programs.
 As a result, Georgetown University cannot sponsor international students for student visas (F-1) to enroll in certificate programs.
 However, prospective international students who enter the U.S. on a valid visa are eligible to enroll in courses.
 For more about travel visas, please see the section on international students under Frequently Asked Questions.

-For more information or to speak with a program advisor, please complete the Request More Information Form, send an email to firstname.lastname@example.org, or call (202) 687-8700.
-Interested students are also encouraged to attend an upcoming information session.
+For more information or to speak with a program advisor, please complete the Request More Information Form, send an email to firstname.lastname@example.org, or call (202) 687-7000.
+Interested students are also encouraged to RSVP for an upcoming information session.